Legal name changes in Nevada can be accomplished in three different ways:

 Read our related article on 5 steps for getting married in Las Vegas.

-People who changed their names through marriage can get their names changed back by getting divorced.
-Upon request, the judge in the case will include the name change in the divorce decree.
-This decree serves as legal proof of the name change.2
+If you changed your name through marriage, you can change your name back by getting divorced.
+Upon request, the judge in the case will include the name change in the divorce decree (also called a divorce judgment).
+This decree serves as legal proof of your name change.2

-People can get certified copies of their divorce decrees from the court which granted the divorce.
-For instance, a person who divorces in Las Vegas would contact the Clark County Family Court Clerk at (702) 455-2590.
+You can get certified copies of your divorce decrees from the court which granted the divorce.
+For instance, if you divorce in Las Vegas, you would contact the Clark County Family Court Clerk at (702) 455-2590.

-Note that it is the divorcee’s responsibility to inform other government agencies (such as the Social Security Administration) about getting his/her name changed back.
-Scroll down to section 5 for information on how to do this.
+Note that it is your responsibility to inform other government agencies (such as the Social Security Administration) about getting your name changed back.
+Scroll down to section 6 for information on how to do this.

 3.1.
 Meet prequalifications

-In order to petition for a name change in Nevada, the petitioner must have lived in Nevada for at least six (6) weeks before filing the petition.
-Furthermore, the petitioner must intend to remain in Nevada for the foreseeable future.
+In order to petition for a name change in Nevada, you must have lived in Nevada for at least six (6) weeks before filing the petition.
+Furthermore, you must intend to remain in Nevada for the foreseeable future.

-In addition, the petitioner may not change names in an effort to avoid legal obligations or liabilities.
-For example, a judge will not grant a name change petition if the reason is to try to escape debts or an arrest.
+In addition, you may not change names in an effort to avoid legal obligations or liabilities.
+For example, a judge will not grant a name change petition if your reason is to try to

 3.2.
 Complete the paperwork